What to Expect at Holy Wisdom Orthodox Church

 Some

-hymns and refrains are repetitious both because we wish to
+hymns and refrains are repeated for two reasons, First, because we

-and we want these sacred words to become rooted in our minds – thus,
+Second, because we want these sacred words to become rooted in our

 The

-hymns are chanted or sung, rather than spoken, so we are less
+hymns are chanted or sung, rather than spoken, so that we are less

 conscious of the personality of the individual reader.
 They are sung